 Painting Your Bathroom Tiles

 Once you have prepared your tiles for painting and you have your paint and a decent paintbrush that will not leave streaks then you are ready to start painting.

 - Paint in one direction to avoid streaks (up/down)

 - Cover your bath, sink or shower tray (avoid splashes)

-Once you have painted your tiles and allowed it to dry then you can start grouting and adding your silicone sealant.
-Sealing your sink, bath or shower tray is a must because it stops water from running under the tiles and causing mould and damp!
+Once you have painted your tiles and allowed them to dry then you can start grouting and adding your silicone sealant.
+Sealing your sink, bath or shower tray is a must because it stops water from running under the tiles and causing mould and dampness.